sap-tutorials/abap-core-development/tutorials/abap-environment-event-processing-s4h-onpremise/abap-environment-event-processing-s4h-onpremise.md

     ![new](5-2.png)

-  3. Enter the following name and description and replace all **####** with your number, eneter the service key of your Event Mesh instance into the corresponding field and press save icon.
+  3. Enter the following name and description and replace all **####** with your number, enter the service key of your Event Mesh instance into the corresponding field and press save icon.

     - Name:`ZEVENT_CHANNEL_####`
     - Description: `New Channel ####`